Protein Lava Cake: 1 Melt-in-Your-Mouth Treat You’ll Love Daily

 Method & Techniques

-Protein lava cake may sound gourmet, but it’s incredibly simple to make.
 Start by preheating your oven to 350°F (or prep your microwave if you’re short on time).
-Start by mixing the dry stuff, protein powder, cocoa, almond flour, and a pinch of salt, in a small bowl.
-Then, stir in the wet ingredients like the egg, yogurt, and sweetener until they all come together.
+Mix the dry ingredients, protein powder, unsweetened cocoa, almond flour, and a pinch of salt in a small bowl.
+Next, add the wet ingredients, egg, Greek yogurt, and sweetener, stirring until smooth.

 Tips to Nail the Molten Center Without Failing